cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 Added lines to install pycodestyle before running the style check.
 Fixed identation in yml script.
 Changed style errors in print_fires.py and my_utils.py files.
-Changed other tyle errors in print_fires.py and in test_my_utils.py.
+Changed other style errors in print_fires.py and in test_my_utils.py.
+Changed more other style errors in print_fires.py and in test_my_utils.py, also changed the order of two lines in test_print_fires to ensure it runs.